Definitions of S, I and R

 - Describe isolates as belonging to the S, I or R categories.

-- When an isolate is described as susceptible, this excludes resistant.
+- When an isolate is described as susceptible, this includes S and I but excludes R

-- When an isolate is described as resistant, this excludes susceptible (S and I categories).
+- When an isolate is described as resistant, this excludes both susceptible categories (S and I).

 - For surveillance purposes, avoid lumping categories – record as S, I and R. If lumping does occur, never lump I and R, only S and I.